colindembovsky/colindembovsky.github.io/_posts/2021-11-10-actions-authenticate-to-azure-without-a-secret.markdown

 date: '2021-11-09 01:22:01'
 image: /assets/images/2021/11/oidc/Data_security_27.jpg
 description: >
-  Authenticating to Azure in GitHub Actions requires a secret for a Service Principle.
+  Authenticating to Azure in GitHub Actions requires a secret for a Service Principal.
 However, at Universe, GitHub released a new OIDC-based authentication mechanism that eliminates the need for secrets in secure deployments.
 tags:
 - build
 - security